mschmo/vscode-s3-interface/README.md

 The next steps are to address these issues:

 1. Likely problems on buckets with 1000+ objects.
-2. Can only view objects that are less than two files deep currently.
-3. Can only view a single bucket from the configuration.
+2. Can only view a single bucket from the configuration.
 Would be nice to dynamically select buckets.
-4. Opening some files crash everything.
+3. Opening some files crash everything.
 That's bad.
 Fix that.
-5. This should not make another request if file is already open.
+4. This should not make another request if file is already open.
-6. Needs tests.
+5. Needs tests.
-7. Get the [proposed API](https://github.com/Microsoft/vscode/issues/15485) into VS Code production.
+6. Get the [proposed API](https://github.com/Microsoft/vscode/issues/15485) into VS Code production.